-Finding it difficult to get real-time information on traveling throughout Cuba, I took to Reddit.
+Finding it difficult to get Cuba travel tips and real-time information, I took to Reddit.
 To my relief, despite an emotional political cloud over Cuba, everyone could agree on one thing: it is an incredibly safe destination for tourists!
 The Cuban government imposes harsh punishment for Cubans who harm foreigners.
 It can happen, but it’s very rare.

-I never felt unsafe.
-Solo female travel is very easy–however, there is a lot of street harassment from men.
+Solo female travel is very easy as well.
+However, there is an extreme amount of street harassment from men in Cuba.
 Especially when they congregate in groups.
 As a woman, strolling down the street by yourself in Cuba can quickly turn into a stressful affair.
 The street harassment was always uncomfortable to bear but ultimately nothing ever happened with the exception of one man (of hundreds) who began to scream at me.
-Cuban women told me they hated it, especially because today it’s mostly vulgar and disrespectful.
+Cuban women tell me they hate it.

 Legally, Cuba requires all travelers to have health insurance coverage.
 You may or may not be asked for proof on arrival.
 If you’re arriving on a plane that came directly from the U.S., your airline may have already included this in the price of your plane ticket.
 Check with your airline.
 Worst case scenario, you can purchase health coverage on arrival (or ahead of time here).

-This is one the hardest part of my Cuban trips: exchanging money.
 In Cuba, you are legally prohibited from exchanging currency anywhere that’s not a government-owned Cadeca (an official currency exchange office).
-Cadeca’s will almost always have a line so long that you will consider burning the money to rid yourself of the burden.
+Cadeca’s will almost always have a very long line.
+So allocate time for this.